rhoitink/simulatedmicroscopy/docs/example-usage.md

 ## 3. Convolution of your image with the PSF

-When you have both the PSI and PSF, you can convolve the first with the latter, by running:
+When you have both the PI and PSF, you can convolve the first with the latter, by running:

 ```python
 image.convolve(psf)